hjamet/project-memory/README.md

 - `archiveTag` — tag applied when marking a project as finished (default: `projet-fini`)
 - `ageBonusPerDay` — linear bonus added per day since last review (default: 1)
 - `rapprochementFactor` — fraction of remaining gap closed on each action (0..1, default: 0.2)
+ - `recencyPenaltyWeight` — multiplier for the temporary per-session recency penalty applied to projects reviewed during the active session (default: 1.0).
+Set to `0` to disable the feature.

 Settings are persisted using Obsidian's `loadData()` / `saveData()` APIs.